-Routes display an "unreachable" warning indicator (orange triangle) when data can't reach them.
-This will be true when, with your current configuration, any Route higher in the stack matches all three of these conditions:
+This condition will occur when, with your current configuration, any Route higher in the stack matches all three of these conditions:

-- Previous Route is enabled (slider is set to On ). - Previous Route is final (Final slider is set to Yes ). - Previous Route's Filter expression evaluates to true, (e.g., true, 1 == 1, etc.).
+- Previous Route is enabled (slider is set to On ). - Previous Route is final (Final slider is set to Yes ).

+Previous Route's Filter expression evaluates to true, (e.g., true, 1 == 1, etc.).